bosch-io/iot-suite-examples/file-upload/README.md

 .\blob-upload -f <path-to-file>
 ```

 The program takes two command-line flags.
-The file to be uploaded is specified with the mandatory '-f' flag.
-The URI of the Edge Agent MQTT broker can be specified with the optional '-b' flag.
-If omitted it defaults to 'tcp://edgehost:1883'.
+The file to be uploaded is specified with the mandatory `-f` flag.
+The URI of the Edge Agent MQTT broker can be specified with the optional `-b` flag.
+If omitted it defaults to `tcp://edgehost:1883`.

 ### TBD - in-depth explanation